About us

 In 2003 she received funds to create a Society.
 Despite being caught in a bureaucratic Catch-22 about receiving the funds (she couldn’t take the money to form a society unless she was a society) a program manager was hired and the process continued.

 Debbie Dee became their first Program Manager in September 2003 and set about the task of filling in forms and getting incorporation as a society, then federal registry as a charity.
 Debbie worked tirelessly to build the Society to what is has become by immersing herself in educational material and attending all training workshops, courses, conferences and seminars she could.
-She continues to provide invaluable service both administratively and professionally, having a degree in Music Therapy.
+She continued to provide invaluable service both administratively and professionally until her retirement in 2024.

 The Society has grown from that once a month support group to “The Center for Acquired Brain Injury” in Powell River and serves a membership of 150 and growing.
-The motto of the Society is “Life beyond acquired brain injury” and Debbie, her board of directors and volunteers all help to keep the Center vibrant and growing.
+The motto of the Society is “Life beyond acquired brain injury” with employees, board of directors, and volunteers all helping to keep the Center vibrant and growing.

 For more information about services and programs are currently available, click here.